-A decision made in a due process hearing is final, except that any party involved in the hearing (you or the LEA) may appeal the decision to a court of competent jurisdiction.
+A decision made in a due process hearing (including a hearing relating to disciplinary procedures) is final, except that any party involved in the hearing (you or the LEA) may appeal the decision to a court of competent jurisdiction.

-E. TIMELINES AND CONVENIENCE OF HEARINGS (34 CFR §300.515)
+E. Timelines And Convenience Of Hearings (34 CFR §300.515)